Chesapeake Beach was once a Victorian amusement park getaway at the end of the Chesapeake Beach Railway line coming from Washington, DC.

 Chesapeake Beach’s public waterfront has been taken by businesses and private homes.

 The only public places on the shore of the Chesapeake Bay are a town park and a veterans memorial.
-Both separated from the water by erosion-preventing boulders.
+Both are separated from the water by erosion-preventing boulders.

 Instead of a big, sandy beach, Chesapeake Beach gives you personal water access via its water park.